 Dead In Bed Syndrome they call it.
 They don’t know much about it except that the diabetic is found dead in their bed by morning.
 They believe their hearts stop when they go untreated for too long with hypoglycaemia.
 Looking back, if we hadn’t heard him during that first seizure so many years ago the likelihood he would have died that night was just as high.

-Our doctor once told us that seizures don’t happen to all diabetic children, that they were rare, and not to worry.
+Our doctor once told us that seizures don’t happen to all children with diabetes, that they were rare, and not to worry.
 Our nurse had told us to stop checking him at night so we could rest.
 She said, he’ll wake up and let you know if he’s low.
 She promised us this.
-The group of parents of Type 1 diabetics that we met with in support groups when Jasper was first diagnosed told us different.
+The group of parents of people with type 1 diabetes that we met with in support groups when Jasper was first diagnosed told us different.

 The diabetes community, not the doctors or the nurses, but the parents and diabetics themselves said “stay alert, don’t listen to the dr’s and nurses that don’t understand the reality of this disease” they pleaded with us.
 “Check their BG’s twice a night every night” they insisted.
 “This disease is insidious” they said.
 “Unpredictable and too often deadly”.

-But that was 5 years ago.
+But that was five years ago.
 Today we have the tools to predict these things, the tools to save their lives before they are in too much danger.
-If we had had a continuous glucose monitor (CGM) Kevin would have seen more than just that perfect number of 6.2 mmols when he put Jax to bed that night.
+If we had had a CGM Kevin would have seen more than just that perfect number of 6.2 mmols when he put Jax to bed that night.
 But CGM’s are expensive and not covered by OHIP.
 Those of us with low incomes or one income families must learn to live without it or must ask for help (beg) from others to gain access to these incredible life saving devices.

 Had we listened to those medical professionals when they had told us not to worry, and that it wouldn’t happen to us, and to sleep throughout the night … well we might be a family of 5 and not of 6.

-But the parents of diabetics knew.
+But the parents of children with diabetes knew.
 The parents who had lost their children, or come close like we did this time, they knew.